 Here again, it is up to your school whether they will excuse your absences.
 Most districts have been very accommodating.
 Some students choose to fly to Iowa a day later, arriving the same day as the bus.

 Will we be back in time for the Texas Mathworks Residential Junior Summer Math Camp?

-Yes.
+Yes, some years we get back to Texas on the day that camp starts.
 Texas State University is less than 40 miles from our Austin stop.
 We have a good working relationship with Texas Mathworks, so they are well aware of the ARML trip.